isabella232/www-project-top-10-card-game/index.md

 Strength and weaknesses may vary among face cards (Jack, Queen, and King), suits (Clubs, Spades, Diamonds, and Hearts), card colors (black and red) and the site card’s face up/down position.
 Clubs and Spades are black and Diamonds and Hearts are red.
 Other colors can be substituted as needs require.
 The game is designed around the standard international, four suit, and two color (red and black) poker deck.

 The Masked / Unmasked status (face down / face up) of the attacking and defending sites will affect the strength and weaknesses of the opposing sites (face cards).
 Face down TA site cards may have more flexible attack options and may be more difficult to defense and face down DC site cards may limit some TA attacks or trigger additional TA workload counts.
-The following design, of an OWASP branded card set, was drafted during the initial proof of concept phase to provide how the cards might look.</p>
+The following design, of an OWASP branded card set, was drafted during the initial proof of concept phase to provide how the cards might look.

 <img src="assets/images/OWASP_Game_Card_Sample_Draft_2.jpg" style="float: left; width: 100%; margin-right: 15px; margin-bottom: 15px;">